weiliddat/node-esm-module-mocks/README.md

-Various ways to do module interception in Node to create testing seams.
+Various ways to do ES module interception in Node to create testing seams.

 ## Motivation